linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/MBS & Real Estate Finance/Mortgage Backed Securities- Nyfed.md

 The population consists of just over a million individual MBS pools, which together comprise $7.7 trillion of home mortgage debt.
 Almost all of this debt consists of fixed-rate mortgages (FRMs), mainly in the form of 30-year FRMs ($6.5 trillion of the total).
 For Fannie, Freddie, and Ginnie multi-issuer pools, around 95% of the pool balances are deliverable in the "to-be-announced" (TBA) market, which is the primary venue for agency MBS trading (see section 5).

-Strikingly,  $42\%$  of the outstanding balance reflects pools with an age of one year or less. $^{7}$  This is an unusually high percentage, due to a record refinancing wave and home price boom in 2020 that resulted in around \$4 trillion of mortgage originations (Fuster et al., 2021).
+Strikingly, $42\%$ of the outstanding balance reflects pools with an age of one year or less. $^{7}$ This is an unusually high percentage, due to a record refinancing wave and home price boom in 2020 that resulted in around $4 trillion of mortgage originations (Fuster et al., 2021).
 Even so, nearly a quarter of the total unpaid balance comprises pools with an age exceeding 5 years.
 This diversity of vintages is also evident in the distribution of coupons (the rate of interest paid to investors).
 About $45\%$ of the universe consists of MBS pools with a coupon of $2.5\%$ or lower — these are the typical coupons into which new mortgages would be securitized, reflecting recent record-low mortgage rates.
 But there is still a substantial population of much higher coupons, with $18\%$ of the total unpaid balance reflecting coupons of $4\%$ or higher.
 Borrowers represented in these pools would almost surely benefit substantially from refinancing, but for one reason or another have failed to do so (see, e.g., Keys et al., 2016 for discussion.)

 Pool size also varies widely.
-The bottom 10 percent of the universe consists of pools with an outstanding balance of  \$5 million or below, while the top 10 percent has a balance exceeding\$ 20 billion.
+The bottom 10 percent of the universe consists of pools with an outstanding balance of $5 million or below, while the top 10 percent has a balance exceeding $20 billion.
 This dispersion reflects differences in original issue amount as well as the fact that many older pools have partially or almost completely paid down.

 Pool size is much larger for Ginnie Mae multi-issuer pools than for the other categories.
 Prepayment speed — a primary driver of security value — is also very heterogeneous across pools.
-The median three-month prepayment speed, measured by the conditional prepayment rate (CPR), is  $27.8\%$ , but the 5th and 95th percentiles are  $2.6\%$  and  $52.6\%$  respectively.
+The median three-month prepayment speed, measured by the conditional prepayment rate (CPR), is $27.8\%$, but the 5th and 95th percentiles are $2.6\%$ and $52.6\%$ respectively.
 Section 4.2 discusses the drivers of prepayments.

 To sum up, Table 1 shows that there is substantial heterogeneity and fragmentation within the agency MBS universe, which consists of more than a million unique individual pools.
 Even so, trading arrangements have evolved to facilitate a liquid, well-functioning secondary market, with trading concentrated in a small number of forward contracts, as we discuss in section 5.

-# 2.4 International MBS markets
+## 2.4 International MBS markets

 Outside the US, securitization is also used as a form of secondary market mortgage finance around the world, including China, continental Europe, Canada, the United Kingdom, and Australia.

 Some countries share features of the US mortgage finance system.
 For example, the Danish model is similar in many respects to agency securitization, as discussed by Berg et al. (2018).
 Mortgages in Denmark are originated by a small number of specialist mortgage banks, which then issue bonds with cash flows matching the borrowers' payments.
 The mortgage bank retains the loan on balance sheet, however, and bears the credit risk if the borrower defaults.
 In this sense, Danish mortgage banks play a role similar to Fannie Mae and Freddie Mac.
-Another example is the Canadian model, which features a significant role for government guarantees, with the public sector insuring all mortgages with a downpayment of less than  $20\%$ .
+Another example is the Canadian model, which features a significant role for government guarantees, with the public sector insuring all mortgages with a downpayment of less than $20\%$.
 There is an active market for securitizing these government-insured loans, with payments to investors guaranteed by the Canada Mortgage and Housing Corporation, a government agency also similar in some ways to Fannie Mae and Freddie Mac (Mordel and Stephens, 2015).

 In most other countries, however, securitizations more closely resemble nonagency MBS, with credit risk being borne by capital market investors.<sup>8</sup> Standard and Poor's (2021) provides an overview of market conditions for credit-sensitive MBS around the